-Urbano prides itself on being an entirely artist-run organization.
+Urbano prides itself on being an artist-run organization.
 Every member of Urbano is as committed to artistic practice as they are to excellence in arts education, and that perspective shines through the rigor and innovation of our work.
 We are also a learning and growing organization, always striving to better achieve our mission.

 Stella Aguirre McGregor

-Founder and Executive/Artistic Director
+Founder and Executive Artistic Director

 Studio and Programs Coordinator

-Media & Documentation
+Media and Documentation Coordinator

 Faizal has been working at Urbano for over three years.
 Using his artistic eye and photography /video experience, Faizal specializes in documenting all the various events and projects happening at Urbano Project.
 Alongside documentation, Faizal manages media and Urbano's social media presence.
 Faizal has been part of the Urbano Fellows program working on various projects such as the Nomadic Civic Sculpture and is always behind the scenes of every project happening at Urbano.

 Meaghan is a community arts organizer and creative educator with a focus on the intersections of art making, youth voice, and social justice.
 She is currently pursuing her M.Ed. in Community Arts & Multicultural Education at Lesley University.
 Her past work includes developing creative and culturally responsive global health programming, facilitating teens in creating arts-based community workshops, and guiding children and families in museum art-making activities.
 She also collaborates on the planning committee of a radical childcare collective that supports local Boston racial justice and intersectional organizers.
 Her personal art making spans digital and print design, and most recently she is tackling the art of rug hooking.

 Educational Programs Advisor